cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 Creating Your Own Translators
 =============================

-If you need to divert from CakePHP conventions regarding where and how translation messages are stored, you can create your own translation messages loader.
+If you need to diverge from CakePHP conventions regarding where and how translation messages are stored, you can create your own translation message loader.
 The easiest way to create your own translator is by defining a loader for a single domain and locale::

     use Aura\Intl\Package;

     I18n::translator('animals', 'fr_FR', function() {
         $package = new Package(
             'default', // The formatting strategy (ICU)